ONE THING IS NEEDFUL: SCRIPTURE

 “But there is a spirit in man: and the inspiration of the Almighty giveth them understanding.”
 (Job 32:8)

-The hidden built-in dictionary inside the King James Bible—the hidden wisdom of God—is revealed unto us believers by his Spirit.
-Once we believed the gospel by which we are saved, we have received the spirit which is of God—the Holy Ghost—that we might know the things that are freely given to us of God: for the inspiration of God—the spirit of the Almighty in man—giveth man understanding, for the Holy Ghost teacheth; comparing spiritual things with spiritual—scripture with scripture.
+The hidden built-in dictionary inside the King James Bible—the hidden wisdom of God—is revealed unto us believers by his Spirit, which is the Holy Ghost.
+Once we believed the gospel by which we are saved, we have received the spirit which is of God, that we might know the things that are freely given to us of God: for the inspiration of God, the spirit of the Almighty in man, giveth man understanding, for the Holy Ghost teacheth; comparing spiritual things with spiritual—scripture with scripture.

 THE HIDDEN BUILT-IN DICTIONARY INSIDE THE KING JAMES BIBLE